Beginner Guide: ATV Controls Explained (With Photos)

 • Release the lever gradually to decrease engine speed and vehicle movement.

-The lever adjusts the throttle using an electrical or electro-mechanical system (also known as drive-by-wire) to transfer the movement from your thumb to the carburetor.
+The throttle lever operates through an electrical or electro-mechanical (drive-by-wire) system, translating the movement of your thumb to adjust the carburetor’s settings.
 Some older or budget ATVs connect the throttle lever and carb using a steel cable.

 If you’re curious why ATVs come with a thumb throttle instead of a twist throttle, you’ll find the answer in this post.